iamvitalyo/jin/readme.txt

 If woman want we or she can rename project on "Goddess", or on name of first woman what will make first PR with code.

+I and we need woman help, becouse:
+- i am not woman, i am boy left hhand of woman, i am not brain by 5.
+- i am very ill and for me hard to make brain activity.
+- i dont have money.

 Sorry if something wrong, i repeat the woman by 5 is brain, i am not woman, so i can do mistake.
 My email: iamvitalyo@gmail.com
 And if you see on this project or project like this donate button please donate, if you can work please work.